Monday, 30 September 2024

 This morning started with me roughing out a plot line for a brand new episode of the 1970's children's TV favourite Mr Benn.

 Mr Benn's role is now taken on by our youngest dog Hobson.
 He leaves his residence in Festive Road and sets out for the day.
 As he walks past the costume shop, his eye is caught by Guide Dog's high viz harness and his interest is piqued.
 He enters the shop and "as if by magic the shopkeeper appeared".
 Hobson tries on the harness in the changing room and exits by the secret door.
-A fantastic adventure follows where is a guide dog for an elderly lady and takes her to a betting shop, a drug den and eventually ends up in a brothel, where she is very popular.
+A fantastic adventure follows where he is a guide dog for an elderly lady and takes her to a betting shop, a drug den and eventually ends up in a brothel, where she is very popular.
 At this point 30% advised that this was a little dark and not appropriate for the intended audience.

 Oh well, back to the drawing board.